Krishrx/To-Do-App/README.md

 Welcome to the To Do App!
 This simple and intuitive web application allows you to efficiently manage your tasks, prioritize them, set due dates, and keep track of your progress.
 Whether you're a busy professional, a student, or anyone with tasks to manage, this app is designed to help you stay organized and productive.

+You can try out the To Do App [here](https://to-do-app-6bh8.onrender.com/).

 ## Features

 - **Task Management:** Add, edit, and delete tasks effortlessly.